AFC Fylde throw in the towel over relegation and abandon legal action

 AFC Fylde have thrown in the towel over relegation from the National League and abandoned any legal challenge for the good of the game.

-The Coasters confirmed they would not contest going down in a statement on Thursday after the Football Association ratified the National League’s decision to end the 2019/20 season only hours earlier.
+The Coasters confirmed they would not contest going down in a statement on Thursday after the Football Association ratified the National League’s decision to end the 2019/20 season and go ahead with the promotion play-offs only hours earlier.

 Club officials laid bare their disappointment in a statement confirming their decision to follow in the footsteps of Ebbsfleet United who accepted relegation and said they would not proceed with a legal challenge on Tuesday.